NotLatif/CuloBot/README.md

 ### built with:
 - Python 3.9.2
-- py-cord dev version (discord.py v2.0.0-alpha)
+- discord.py v2.0.1

-othre requirements are in the `requirements.txt` file
+other requirements are in the `requirements.txt` file

 ### how to self-host the bot
 #### Prerequisites: